 Because the filtered view for external storage (see "4.6.3.6.
-About specifications related to access to external storage in Android 10 (API Level 29)") is used as the default in Android 10 (API level 29), the following sample code (user side) does not run.
+Storage access for Android 10 and later (internal and external storage)") is used as the default in Android 10 (API level 29), the following sample code (user side) does not run.
 However, the manifest attribute requestLegacyExternalStorage can be set to temporarily opt out of the scoped storage function.
 This is used only for temporary applications before the app is fully compatible or before app testing, and its use in the release version and other versions is not allowed.
 In the next major platform release, it is expected that scoped storage will be required in all apps regardless of the target SDK level.